-Attribute Name Required or Optional Comment EM_Header (see Table 38) R The EM_Header attribute MUST be present as the first attribute of the EM.
+Attribute Name Required or Optional Comment EM_Header (see Table 34) R The EM_Header attribute MUST be present as the first attribute of the EM.
 Direction_Indicator R The Direction_Indicator attribute MUST be present.

-MTA_Endpoint_Name 0 If the originating CMS generates this message, MTA_Endpoint_Name attribute MUST contain the endpoint name of the originating MTA.
+MTA_Endpoint_Name R If the originating CMS generates this message, MTA_Endpoint_Name attribute MUST contain the endpoint name of the originating MTA.
 If the terminating CMS generates this message, MTA_Endpoint_Name attribute MUST contain the endpoint name of the terminating MTA.
 If the originating MGC generates this message, MTA_Endpoint_Name attribute MAY contain the endpoint ID of the originating MG.
-If the terminating MGC generates this message, the MTA_Endpoint_Name attribute MAY contain the endpoint ID of the terminating MG.
-Calling_Party_Number 0 The Calling_Party_Number attribute MUST be included in the Signaling_Start Event Message whenever it is available in SS7 or CMSS signaling.
+If the terminating MGC generates this message, the MTA_Endpoint_Name attribute MAY contain the endpoint ID of the terminating MGC generates this message, the Calling_Party_Number O The Calling_Party_Number attribute MUST be included in the Signaling_Start Event Message whenever it is available in SS7.
 For example, in the off-net to on-net scenario, this attribute may not be present when the Originating MGC and Terminating CMS do not have the Calling Party Number attribute available from SS7 signaling.
-Called_Party_Number R The Called_Party_Number attribute MUST be present, it holds the formatted digits (E.164 [9] format) dialed by the subscriber.
-Refer to Section 9 for examples of how to populate this field.
-Routing_Number R The Routing_Number attribute MUST be present, it indicates a routable number.
-Location_Routing_Number 0 The Location_Routing_Number attribute MUST be included if a LNP lookup returns a LRN.
-Carrier_Identification_Code 0 The Carrier_Identification_Code attribute MUST be included in MGC generated messages in which the call is being routed to an interexchange carrier and the information is available.
-Trunk_Group_ID 0 The Trunk_Group_ID attribute MUST be included when the MGC generates this message.
-Intl_Code 0 The Intl_Code attribute MUST be included for call origination of an internationally routed call.

-Attribute Name Required or Optional Comment Dial_Around_Code 0 The Dial_Around_Code attribute MUST be included for call origination where the inter-exchange carrier was specified by keying in a dial-around code (e.g., 1010288).
-Jurisdiction_Information_Param eter 0 If the originating MGC generates this messages, the Jurisdiction_Information_Parameter (JIP) MUST be included when JIP was received in SS7 message (reference: GR-317-CORE) or if the incoming trunk group is provisioned with LRN of remote end.
+Called_Party_Number R The Called_Party_Number attribute MUST be present, it holds the formatted digits (E.164 [7] format) dialed by the subscriber.
+Refer to section 9 for examples of how to populate this field.
+Routing_Number R The Routing_Number attribute MUST be present, it indicates a routable number Location_Routing_Number О The Location_Routing_Number attribute MUST be included for local number portability use.
+Carrier_Identification_Code О The Carrier_Identification_Code attribute MUST be included in MGC generated messages in which the call is being routed to an inter-exchange carrier and the information is available.
+Trunk_Group_ID O The Trunk_Group_ID attribute MUST be included when the MGC generates this message.
+Intl_Code O The Intl_Code attribute MUST be included for call origination of an internationally routed call.
+Dial_Around_Code 0 The Dial_Around_Code attribute MUST be included for call origination where the inter-exchange carrier was specified by keying in a dial-around code (e.g., 1010288).
+Jurisdiction_Information_Para meter O If the originating MGC generates this messages, the Jurisdiction_Information_Parameter (JIP) MUST be included when JIP was received in SS7 message (reference: GR-317-CORE) or if the incoming trunk group is provisioned with LRN of remote end.
 If the originating CMS generates this messages, the Jurisdiction_Information_Parameter MUST be included when the calling party number is ported-in number.
 In this case, JIP is per CMS provisioning.
 Note that this may be present even if the calling party is not ported in number.
-If the terminating CMS generates this messages, the Jurisdiction_Information_Parameter MUST be included when JIP is received in CMSS interface.
-Called_Party_NP_source 0 Number Portability source.
+If the terminating CMS generates this messages, the Jurisdiction_Information_Parameter MUST be included when JIP is received from the originating MGC.
+Called_Party_NP_source О Number Portability source.
 The Called_Party_NP_Source indicates how CMS or MGC obtained LRN of called party.

 Calling_Party_NP_source 0 Number Portability source.
 The Calling_Party_NP_Source indicates how CMS or MGC obtained local number portability information for calling party.
 Ported_In_Calling_Number 0 If the originating CMS generates this messages, the Ported_In_Calling_Number attribute MUST be included when the calling party number is ported-in number.
 Ported_In_Called_Number 0 If the terminating CMS generates this messages, the Ported_In_Called_Number attribute MUST be included when the called party number is ported-in number.
 Billing_Type 0 The Billing_Type attribute MUST be included for call origination where the originating endpoint is a measured rate subscriber.
-Related_ICID 0 If the CMS or MGC generates this message as a result of receiving a SIP INVITE, the Related_ICID attribute MUST contain the ICID as received in the P-Charging-Vector SIP Header.
-Otherwise, the CMS or MGC MUST populate the Related_ICID attribute based on the ICID created by the CMS or MGC and placed in the P-Charging-Vector SIP header of an outbound INVITE message.
-If the ICID is not provided or received, this attribute may be omitted.